 What do we need to know about how to fish?

 First of all – there is no experience necessary.
 We are here to help and guide – and the amount of that will depend on your experience and comfort level.
-Please feel free to ask any questions, or for help during any process of your fishing outing.
+Please feel free to ask any questions, or for help during any process of your angling outing.

 Most of the fishing is done by trolling – dragging lines behind the boat with lures, teasers and live bait to attract fish.
 So there are no physical requirements from anyone to do this.
-Trolling is both the easiest and most effective way to catch fish here in Cabo San Lucas.
+Trolling is both the easiest and most effective way to catch fish here in Cabo.
 Once in awhile, depending on the target fish and conditions the mates will cast live bait at fish on the surface to entice a strike.

 When we get a fish on, the mate will be the one to set the hook and then they will then hand you the rod to enjoy the fight and finish the job.
 Depending on the fish that you are catching you may want to stand, or sit in the fighting chair to land your fish.
 Your choice, just let the mate know what you want.